SHaTRO/conveyance/README.md

 ## Version 0.x Caveats
 The framework is version 0.x because the designs for things may change.
 We will be reworking error handlers, router interface, configuration interface, and providing examples of middleware installation.
 We will also be adding additional functionality.

 Target version 1.0.x will bear the final API contract for version 1.0.
-There is NO OFFICE API CONTRACT for v.0.x
+There is NO OFFICIAL API CONTRACT for v.0.x

 See "examples" for current API examples.